cs1302uga/cs1302-gallery/README.md

   listed below.
 They need to function as described.
 If a certain aspect of a component (e.g., style or behavior) is not specified in these requirements, then that aspect is at the discretion of the implementor.
 The screenshot provided earlier in this project description is meant to serve as a reference.
-  **It is okay if implementors deviate visually from the screenshot.**
+  **It is okay if implementors deviate visually from the screenshot.** You should setup the application's scene graph in whatever way makes most sense to you and meets the requirements.
+In addition to the required components, implementors should feel
-  In addition to the required components, implementors should feel free to add more components and/or functionality as long they do not distract too heavily from the functionality of the required components.
+  free to add more components and/or functionality as long they do not distract too heavily from the functionality of the required components.
 Here are the required components:

   * **Menu (10 points):** The application needs to have a menu bar with a "File" menu.
 The